 - The Kalama Sutta (6 pages).
 Perhaps one of the most quoted suttas, this excellent story shows the way the Buddha encourages critical inquiry and questioning.

-While I love the books in the previous section, these three resources are easily the most essential online resources for Theravadan Buddhism and Insight meditation.
-Even now, when I want to deepen my understanding of a given topic, these are the places I usually look first.
+While I love the books in the previous section, these four resources are the most essential online resources for Theravadan Buddhism and Insight meditation.
+When I want to deepen my understanding of a given topic, these are the places I usually look first.

 - Access to Insight.
 Has the largest online library of suttas, as well as countless essays, biographies and other reference guides.
 Try starting with the list of Thanissaro Bhikkhu’s essays, and pick one or two that sounds interesting, like The Truths of the Heart or Vipassana: One Tool Among Many.

 - Insight Meditation Center.
 Largely done by Gil Fronsdal, there are countless essays, study guides, dharma talks, guided meditations, and so on.
-Try starting with his book The Issue at Hand, or perhaps the article on Mental Noting, or the six week Mindfulness Meditation Course for beginners, and the six week Mindfulness Meditation Course for intermediate students.
+Try starting with his book The Issue at Hand, any of the articles from the first link, or the six-week Mindfulness Meditation Course for beginners.

 - Dharma Seed.
 Likely the world’s largest library of free dharma talks.
 The strategy I use is either to pick a teacher I like or that someone recommends (e.g. Ajahn Sumedho, Joseph Goldstein, Guy Armstrong, Carol Wilson, etc.), or pick a topic I want to learn more about (e.g. vedana, renunciation, anatta or the five aggregates), and search for that teacher or topic.